 As per the requirements of adopted Policy PP10, vehicular access to the site is proposed from two points along Magna Road:

 Both junctions will be of sufficient capacity to enable buses and larger vehicles to enter the site.
 Shared foot and cycle paths will also be provided at each junction and link up with the existing paths on Magna Road.

 New pedestrian crossing points will also be provided on Magna Road.

-Whilst the deadline for feedback has now passed, please do not hesitate to contact the team should you wish to discuss the proposals.
+Whilst W H White has now submitted a planning application, we are still keen to engage on the detail of each character area and would be happy to receive your general comments.
+So, please do not hesitate to contact the team should you wish to discuss the proposals.
 You can contact us here.